advancedresearch/the_century_of_satire/chronology.md

 *Michelangelo's rendering of the Erythraean Sibyl.*

-- Accidentally destroyed in a fire in 83 BC
+- Accidentally destroyed in a fire in 83 BCE
-- Roman senate attempts to recollect texts in 76 BC which results in sayings by [Sibylline Oracles](#sibylline-oracles)
+- Roman senate attempts to recollect texts in 76 BCE which results in sayings by [Sibylline Oracles](#sibylline-oracles)
 - Wikipedia: https://en.wikipedia.org/wiki/Sibylline_Books

 ### Sibylline Oracles